ManoelFer/next-with-postgresql-boilerplate/README.md

 );
 ```

-After that, clone this template and give it the initial name of the project:
+2 - After that, clone this template and give it the initial name of the project:

 ![alt text](https://github.com/ManoelFer/next-with-postgresql-boilerplate/blob/main/readme-files/use-template.png)

+3 - Assuming you already know how to clone a repository into a local folder of your choice, let's move on to the next commands.

+4 -